kevinrenskers/kevinrenskers/README.md

 Usability and design are always on my mind, even when writing code: this should be usable, readable and beautiful too.
 I always strive to create reusable code that can be shared with the world.
 Currently I'm maintaining about 10 open source projects on GitHub.

-I'm been online since 1994, creating websites since 2000 and iOS apps since 2010.
+I've been online since 1994, creating websites since 2000 and iOS apps since 2010.

 Specialties